Insurance Coverage for Tobacco Cessation

 PACT Recommendation: Adopt legislative or regulatory standards for comprehensive smoking cessation treatment coverage by insurance companies and Medicaid programs in Pennsylvania.
 Adopt legislation to prohibit tobacco surcharges across all health insurance plans in Pennsylvania.

-In 2010, over half of adult smokers in Pennsylvania made an attempt to quit.[i]
+In 2017, nearly half of adult smokers in Pennsylvania made an attempt to quit.[i]
 However, some estimates suggest that the average smoker may make 20-30 quit attempts prior to successfully quitting.
 Because so many quit attempts are unsuccessful, it is crucial to ensure that smokers who are motivated to quit have access to the resources that will best enable them to do so.[ii]

 Pennsylvania does not guarantee comprehensive insurance coverage for smoking cessation.[v]
 Currently, Medicaid programs in Pennsylvania cover all seven recommended cessation medications, as well as individual and group counseling.
 However, this coverage has several barriers, including limits on counseling duration, limits on counseling per year, and minimal copayments.[vi]
 Many commercial plans offer nominal benefits, such as a limited number of counseling sessions, or coverage for only one type of smoking cessation medication.
 Even the Pennsylvania Employees Benefit Trust fund, which provides health benefits to the state government’s 80,000 employees, denies access to comprehensive smoking cessation coverage.[vii]